-Section 8.
+Section 6.
 District Facilities

-The Union has reasonable use of District facilities and equipment for meetings in accordance with District policies and procedures.
+The Society has reasonable use of District facilities and equipment for meetings in accordance with District policies and procedures.

-Section 9.
+Section 7.
 Access to Information

-The Union has access to such non-confidential information pertaining to employee relations that is subject to disclosure under the California Public Records Act.
+The Society has access to such non-confidential information pertaining to employee relations that is subject to disclosure under the California Public Records Act.

-Section 10.
+Section 8.
 Written Notice

-- A. Written notice of any ordinance, rule, regulation or resolution relating to matters within the scope of representation proposed to be adopted by the Board of Directors or otherwise implemented shall be given to the Union reasonably prior to such action to solicit Union response and to afford an opportunity to meet with the District regarding the issue.
-In the case of an emergency, when reasonable prior notice is not possible, the District shall provide such notice as soon as possible and an opportunity to meet at the earliest practical time to discuss the issue. - B. Any communication in accordance with Section 10(A) above shall be submitted to the Union President and to the Union office by the District through its Labor Relations Unit.
+- A. Written notice of any ordinance, rule, regulation or resolution relating to matters within the scope of representation proposed to be adopted by the Board of Directors or otherwise implemented shall be given to the Society reasonably prior to such action to solicit Society response and to afford an opportunity to meet with the District regarding the issue.
+In the case of an emergency, when reasonable prior notice is not possible, the District shall provide such notice as soon as possible and an opportunity to meet at the earliest practical time to discuss the issue. - B. Any communication in accordance with Section 8(A) above shall be submitted to the President of the Society by the District through its Labor Relations Unit.

-Section 11.
+Section 9.
 New Hire Information

-The Union shall be notified of the name, classification, unit, and work location of all new hires into coded positions in the classifications listed in Attachment I within the first pay period following the new employee's starting date.
+The Society shall be notified of the name, class, unit, and work location of all new hires into coded positions in the classes listed in Attachment I within the first pay period following the new employee's starting date.

-Section 12.
+Section 10.
 Orientation

-- A. The District will provide the Union, on an annual basis, the new hire orientation schedule.
-If it is later determined that the schedule must be amended, an updated copy will be provided. - B. The District will provide the Union written notice of the employee name, employee number, scheduled start date, position title, position code, unit name, unit number and supervisor within two business days of the completion of the recruitment process.
-This written notice will be sent via email.

-- C. The Union will be provided with twenty (20) minutes during the new employee orientation meeting to meet with the newly hired employee(s).
-The Union will have from 8:00 a.m. until 8:20 a.m. on the day of the orientation to meet with the employee(s).
-Under no circumstances will the Union continue the meeting with the newly hired employee(s) past 8:30 a.m.
-If for some reason the Union cannot attend the orientation, the Employee Benefits and Recruitment Unit will be notified no later than 8:00 a.m. on the orientation day.

-- D. The District agrees to provide the Union with employee contact information for all employees in the bargaining unit by the 10th calendar day of each month.
+- A. The District will provide the union, on an annual basis, the new hire orientation schedule.
+If it is later determined that the schedule must be amended, an updated copy will be provided. - B. The District will provide the union written notice of the employee name, employee number, scheduled start date, position title, position code, unit name, unit number and supervisor within two business days of the completion of the recruitment process.
+This written notice will be sent via email. - C. The union will be provided with 20 minutes during the new employee orientation meeting to meet with the newly hired employee(s).
+The union will have from 8:00 a.m. until 8:20 a.m. on the day of orientation to meet with the employee(s).
+Under no circumstances will the union continue the meeting with the newly hired employee(s) past 8:30 a.m.
+If for some reason the union cannot attend the orientation, the Employee Benefits and Recruitment Unit will be notified no later than 8:00 a.m. on the orientation day. - D. The District agrees to provide the union with employee contact information for all employees in the bargaining unit by the 10th calendar day of each month.
 The information that will be provided is as follows:

 - 1. Employee name

 - 2. Employee job title

 - 3. Unit name or department

 - 4. Work location

 - 5. Home address

 - 6. Work phone extension

 - 7. Home or cell phone number (whichever is provided to the District by the employee)

-Personal email addresses are not collected or retained by the District therefore, none are available to provide to the Union.
+Personal email addresses are not collected or retained by the District therefore, none are available to provide to the union.